-There’s a significant opportunity to optimize provider targeting which, in addition to directly informing provider prioritization and outreach strategy, also enables a sophisticated engagement and portfolio strategy.
+There’s a significant opportunity to optimize provider targeting that, in addition to directly informing provider prioritization and outreach strategy, also enables a sophisticated engagement and portfolio strategy.
 While health plans may have a strong pulse on the large health systems and facilities in their markets, identifying which physician groups to engage in VBC contracting often receives less attention and resources.
 But this can be a critical component of successful VBC arrangements.

 Many health plans are not taking advantage of provider targeting because they are currently:

 - Using a narrow set of internal metrics and missing insight on ideal provider partners: Many plans struggle to obtain the comprehensive insights needed to understand their optimal VBC targets.
-Data sources are fragmented across operational silos, and the data that is available to plans is typically limited to that payer, providing an incomplete view of provider performance.
+Data sources are fragmented across operational silos, and the data that is available to plans is typically limited to specific payers, providing an incomplete view of provider performance.
 Even the most sophisticated plans often rely on simple cost rankings and tribal knowledge to evaluate provider partners.
 Other plans take an even simpler route and use an “any willing provider approach,” overlooking key performance indicators in favor of targeting already-engaged providers.

-- Gathering data from multiple data sources, which is resource- and time-intensive: Even if health plans have access to robust and sophisticated data, collecting the data available is a laborious process that requires significant administrative investment.
+- Gathering data from multiple data sources, which is resource- and time-intensive: Even if health plans have access to robust and sophisticated data, collecting available data is a laborious process that requires significant administrative investment.
 The most successful plans understand that provider contracting is a continuous process: They must be ready to develop new partnerships and modify existing models at any time.
 Having the right data in hand to make these decisions is a strain on resources, forcing many plans to resort to a simplified strategy that doesn’t tell the full story.

 A provider intelligence strategy that synthesizes data across sources and captures a multifaceted snapshot of providers will help health plans target the right provider groups and align them with the best type of VBC arrangements.
-This approach will enable a high impact VBC portfolio and help health plans:
+This approach will enable a high-impact VBC portfolio and help health plans: